 hours were dedicated to ASiP by teaching and support staff

 The opening of the School’s Science Centre and the subsequent Abingdon Science Partnership initiative has broadened our association with around 50 schools and organisations.
 The Abingdon Science Partnership has been shortlisted on three occasions for the prestigious TES Awards for both the Community and Collaboration category and the Independent State School Partnership category.

 Since 2018 Abingdon School in Partnership has developed a series of joint activities that fall both within and beyond the classroom, which include sixth form academic mentoring in Maths, English and Science, a town wide peer support program, action based research aiding staff professional development, extra GCSE classes as well as a performing arts partnership which includes shared film making and script writing.
 In addition we have an extensive primary school program involving activities such as the business challenge, mini olympics, fun with languages and an introduction to humanities day.

 hours of student experiences enabled

-We aim to continue to grow our partnership program in the coming years for the benefit of students and staff across the town.
+We aim to continue to embed our partnership program in the coming years for the benefit of students and staff across the town.
 As a forward thinking, outward looking school, Abingdon is keen to forge further links with schools, both primary and secondary, within the town and surrounding area.
-We are constantly looking to develop our partnerships programme further within academic areas as well as extra-curricular, student leadership and staff development.
+We are constantly looking to develop our partnerships programme further within academic areas as well as extra-curricular, student leadership, school improvement and staff development.